 What Should Be in an Emergency Food Supply?

 There are many opinions about what types of foods store best (and you know what they say about opinions).
 So, I am going to be recommending foods that have a long shelf-life are generally enjoyed by most people, and are nutritious.
 Also, an important strategy to remember with creating food storage is learning to cook more items from scratch.
 Not only will this make stocking up on food easier, but it is also very cost-effective.

 Emergency Food Supply List

 This is a very basic list of foods you should store for emergencies.
-As an addition to the foods listed below, I can’t recommend enough that you also buy seeds and grow what food you can.
-Comment on this post what you might want to see me add to it.
+In addition to the foods listed below, I can’t recommend enough that you also buy seeds and grow what food you can.
+Comment on this post and what you might want to see me add to it.

 The Importance of Diverse Types of Food for Emergency Use